ploomber/ploomber/doc/api/spec.rst

     unserializer(product)

-In your task function, you receive unserialized objects:
+In your task function, you receive objects (instead of paths):

 .. code-block:: py
     :class: text-editor